Skip to content

 Retrieve details of all Azure subscriptions accessible by the authenticated principal.

-information including subscription ID, display name, tenant ID, and tags.
+Returns detailed information including subscription ID, display name, tenant ID, and tags.

 Returns: